JHU-PL-Lab/www-fpse/lecture/efficiency.md

 ## Efficiency in Functional Programming

-Functional data structures:
-    - Feel very inefficient at first
-    - This is supported by asymptotics
-    - But they are often fine in practice even if asymptotic behavior is worse
+* We have already covered a fair amount about efficiency in the [idiomatic FP lecture](https://pl.cs.jhu.edu/fpse/lecture/idiomatic-fp.html#efficiency) and before

+* Summary: functional data structures
+    - Feel like they should be much more inefficient but its often "at worst a log factor"
-    - in a few cases they are better because past states "persist for free"
+    - In a few cases they are better because past states "persist for free"

-We covered some of this in the [idiomatic FP lecture](https://pl.cs.jhu.edu/fpse/lecture/idiomatic-fp.html#efficiency)
+    - In a few cases speed is critical and mutable structures are required

 ### Functional lists
 Let us warm up reviewing `'a list` efficiency